 The local bus service provides quarter hourly services during the day into the city.
 For the walkers among you Bath Spa station is a shade over 1.2 mile from the village and you are also afforded a plethora of countryside walks into an 'area of outstanding natural beauty' minutes from the village itself.

 This property is marketed by TYNINGS Ltd as a sole agent and viewings are strictly by appointment only.
 All viewings are accompanied and by prior arrangement.
-Please contact us and ask for Ben to arrange a viewing.
+Please contact us to arrange a viewing.

 TYNINGS, their clients and any joint agents give notice that: They assume no responsibility for any statement that may be made in these particulars.
 These particulars do not form part of any offer or contract and must not be relied upon as statements or representations of fact.
 Any areas, measurements or distances are approximate.
 The text, photographs and plans are for guidance only and are not necessarily comprehensive.
 It should not be assumed that the property has all necessary planning; building regulation or other consents and TYNINGS have not tested any services, equipment or facilities.
 Purchasers must satisfy themselves by inspection or otherwise.